 Exemptions from human rights absolve the worst offenders and set no bar for compliance.
 The long-term risks far outweigh the ease of not dealing with religious based discrimination through legislature at this point.
 In fact many proponents of Religious Freedom Restoration Act’s (RFRA) are now actively seeking to exploit and insert their views into state legislature.
 Partly due to the Supreme Courts’ decision in recognizing the business Hobby Lobby as a “person” and therefore free to deny women healthcare based on religious grounds.
 A similar suit against the same corporation denying a transgender woman access to restrooms was also heard by a state court and was found to be discriminatory under standards set forth by the EEOC.
 Perhaps studying how religious exemptions failed under this type of inclusive policy gives rise to the idea that religious institutions can still evade civil rights ordinances if only they can first retain a chokehold.

-RFRA legislation was proposed in 17 states this year (update- by mid 2016 over 200 anti lgbt bills have been proposed); Georgia, South Dakota, West Virginia, Wyoming, Utah, Nevada, Colorado, Texas, Oklahoma, Montana, Hawaii, Maine having been voted down or dieng; of those only 2 have passed, Indiana and Arkansas; while the 2 still left on the books in Michigan and North Carolina are vowed to be vetoed by their respective Governors (Elliot Minceberg).
+RFRA legislation was proposed in 17 states this year (update- by mid 2016 over 200 anti lgbt bills have been proposed); Georgia, South Dakota, West Virginia, Wyoming, Utah, Nevada, Colorado, Texas, Oklahoma, Montana, Hawaii, Maine having been voted down or dieng; of those only 2 have passed, Indiana and Arkansas; while the 2 still left on the books in Michigan and North Carolina (we all know how that turned out) are vowed to be vetoed by their respective Governors (Elliot Minceberg).
 Meanwhile in Ohio and undoubtedly other states and jurisdictions…

 Recognizing its defeat, RFRA proponents have taken to a new form, inserting its ideology into bills that would protect LGBT minorities before an eventual nationwide Civil Rights Act.
 Like in Ohio House Bill 389 brought forth by Representatives Nikie Antonio and Denise Driehaus this yr of 2015, which would give LGBT minorities protections concerning government contracts, employment, housing, schools, transportation, and social resources.
 In it resides an insidious reference “… to add mediation to the list of informal methods by which the Ohio Civil Rights Commission may use to induce compliance with Ohio’s Civil Rights Law before instituting a formal hearing, and to uphold existing religious exemptions under Ohio Civil Rights Law” (Ohio legislature).
 On paper, such legislation could be seen as concessions’ in the inevitable barter for “life liberty and pursuit of happiness” which is the American way of slowly and begrudgingly recognizing each other as equal.
 That is, if it were not for the fact that these exemptions and add-ons were already put in the bill concerning civil rights before it has ever hit the floor; to then be dismissed, gutted, inserted, sent back, fought over, only to be done all over again.